LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. method:: date_format(value, -format::string)

    Returns the passed-in date parameter in the specified format.
-Requires a date object or any valid objects that can be converted to a date (it auto- recognizes the same formats as the `date` creator methods).
+Requires a date object or any valid objects that can be converted to a date (it automatically recognizes the same formats as the `date` creator methods).
 The format can be specified as the second parameter or as the value part of a ``-format`` keyword parameter and defines the format for the return value.
-See the :ref :`date-duration-formatting-dates` section below for more details on format strings.
+See the :ref:`date-duration-formatting-dates` section below for more details on format strings.

 .. method:: date_setFormat(format::string)